alphagov/accessible-autocomplete/README.md

 })
 ```

 Any null options will also be filtered out of the options used to populate the `source` of the autocomplete element.
-To preserve options with no value in the autcomplete then pass a `preserveNullOptions` flag of `true` to `enhanceSelectElement`.
+To preserve options with no value in the autocomplete, then pass a `preserveNullOptions` flag of `true` to `enhanceSelectElement`.

 ## Analytics and tracking